Viyom/Implementation-of-PI-controller-in-ns-3/README.md

 PI Controller [1] is an Active Queue Management (AQM) algorithm like RED [2], ARED [3], etc. PIE [4], the latest algorithm, is based on PI.
 PI Controller is already implemented in ns-2 [5].
 This repository contains an implementation of PI controller in ns-3 [6].

-###Path for PI Controller implementation

-To check the code for implementation of PI Controller, refer to the path given below:

-`src/traffic-control/model/pi-queue-disc.h`

-`src/traffic-control/model/pi-queue-disc.cc`

-###PI Controller TestSuite

-To find the code for TestSuite of PI Controller, refer to the path given below:

-`src/traffic-control/test/pi-queue-disc-test-suite.cc`

-and should be executed as

-`./test.py --suite=pi-queue-disc`

 ###References: